PairedMLS/draft-pairedMLS/draft-LName-mls-guardianextension-00.md

 * A __CeasePair__ message is sent from a paired device to its paired devices with whom the initiating device wishes to discontinue paired MLS extension.
 The command is followed by a self remove then group addition.
 ------
 Optionally, if randomness between paired devices is transmitted online the following commands are additionally utilized:
-* A _ShareRand_ message is sent between MLS leaf node to initiate the paired MLS extension.
+* A _ShareRand_ message is sent to negotiate the shared randomness between pairing devices.
-* A _InitPairing_ message is used to notify the the directory that a device wishes to pair with another.
+* A _InitPairing_ message notifies the recipient about devices that wish to pair.
+The message contains the identities of the pairing devices and a flag for standard or hidden mode operation.
+If hidden mode is set, the message MUST be sent directly to the target device in a secure one-to-one chanel and MUST contain the signature key pair of the anchor leaf node.
+If standard mode is set, the recipient MUST be the  directory, and the directory will associate the public signatures of the requesting devices to the anchor node of the initiating device.
-* An _Accept_ message confirms that pairing has been registered by the directory.
+* An _Accept_ message is sent back to the initiator to confirm successful paring.
+This means that both devices have shared randomness and that signing keys have been provisioned accordingly.

 <!-- * A _Toggle_ message is sent between paired devices to determine who is resposible for MLS updates. -->
 <!-- * _ACK_ messages are returned by the paired device to signify command has been recieved and accepted. __[ToDo]__ dont think this is needed.-->